lhao03/lhao03/README.md

 ## ✨ welcome! i'm lucy
 👩‍💻 I am a second year computer science student minoring in 🧬 biochemistry @[ubc](https://ubc.ca) in the Faculty of Science.

-🤗 I am interested in the intersection of chemistry/biology, health care and technology!
+🤗 I am interested in the intersection of chemistry/biology, health care and computer science!

 🏋️‍♀️ 🍦 In my free time I like to powerlift and eat [ice cream](https://www.madebymarcus.ca/).